Andrew Stuart Bergerson

 Dr. Bergerson was born in New York.
 He earned his Ph.D. from the University of Chicago in 1998 and has taught in France, Germany, and Taiwan.
 He was awarded the UMKC Trustees' Faculty Scholar Award for Research in 2005 and the Presidential Faculty Award for Cross-Cultural Engagement in 2021.

-Bergerson has authored, co-authored, or edited several books: Ordinary Germans in Extraordinary Times (2004; auf Deutsch: Nationalsozialismus in alltäglichen Interaktionen [2019]), The Happy Burden of History (2011) and Ruptures in the Everyday (2017).
+Bergerson has authored, co-authored, or edited various books of scholarly non-fiction: Ordinary Germans in Extraordinary Times (2004; auf Deutsch: Nationalsozialismus in alltäglichen Interaktionen [2019]), The Happy Burden of History (2011) and Ruptures in the Everyday (2017).
 From 2017 to 2021, he worked with colleagues and students from UMKC, UMSL, Uni-Hamburg, Uni-Wien, and Uni-Wrocław on virtual, interuniversity graduate research seminars researching and writing the history of German Migration to Missouri, resulting in two more edited collections: German Migration to Missouri (2019), and From Langenbrück to Kansas City (2021).
 Since 2011, he has served as co-PI for “citizen science” projects focusing on the letters of ordinary German couples before, during, and after the Second World War.
 Details can be found at Alltag im Krieg.

-Courses
+Courses Taught

 Undergraduate: